leighmcculloch/middleman-cdn/README.md

-Instead of storing your CDN credentials in config.rb where they may be public on github, store them in environment variables, or execute on the commandline as:
+Instead of storing your CDN credentials in config.rb where they may be public on github, store them in environment variables, or execute on the commandline as.
+Any parameters with a default of `ENV[...]` (see above) can be stored as environment variables or provided on the commandline like this example.

 ```bash
 CLOUDFLARE_CLIENT_API_KEY= CLOUDFLARE_EMAIL= bundle exec middleman invalidate
 ```

-In the configuration above any with a default of `ENV["...']` can be stored as environment variables or provided on the commandline.

 ## Invalidating